xiaosuhu/fNIRS-DataProcessing-Pipelines-w-functions/README.md

      - **t-test** with proper contrasts

 4. **Visualization**
-   - Finally, results can be plotted for interpretation and reporting.
+   - Finally, results can be plotted for interpretation and reporting (see the code in ResultsPlloting folder).
    ![Here is an example of the 3D plot for the results, see the code in ResultsPlloting folder](./Example_plot.png)